What Can Happen If You Do Not Repay Your Student Loans?

 It Affects Other People

-Any co-signers on the original loan may be pursued for repayment.
-It makes it difficult for the original student to purchase additional items, and may even affect the borrower’s children when they attempt to take out student loans to pay for their own education.
+Any co-signers on the original loan will be pursued for repayment.
+It can even damage the prospects of the borrower’s children when they in turn apply to take out student loans to pay for their own education.

 Federal Student Aid Office.
 "Coronavirus and Student Aid Info for Students, Borrowers, and Parents."
 Accessed Jan.
 3, 201.